Thursday, April 1

 Hopefully we'll continue to hear this sound, as Rusty Blackbirds are dramatically declining.

-The Common Grackle "song" is call-like and squeaky, and can resemble the Rusty Blackbird song.
-Each individual has only one song.
+The Common Grackle "song" is call-like and can have a squeaky component, resembling the Rusty Blackbird song.
+Each individual (both sexes sing) has only one song.
 In the following example, two birds appeared to be duetting (Mar, PA).
 At least one (the other was hidden) performed the ruffed out display as it sang.

 Another example (Apr, NJ).